Having good communication in the workplace is really important. But why?

-It’s clear that good communication is key but, how do you make sure your whole business is communicating effectively?
+It’s clear that good communication is key but how do you make sure your whole business is communicating effectively?
 Well, you’ve come to the right place.
 We’ve listed some effective techniques to encourage open communication in your workplace.

-The whole team can sit down face-to-face and discuss any pressing matters or projects that will need the whole team’s involvement.
+This will also encourage employee communication where the whole team can sit down face-to-face and discuss any pressing matters or projects that will need the whole team’s involvement.

-For example, at Employment Hero, the marketing team have a weekly Monday WIP – in this meeting we discuss everything we worked on the week before and all the important things planned for that week.
+For example, at Employment Hero, the marketing team has a weekly Monday WIP — in this meeting we discuss everything we worked on the week before and all the important things planned for that week.
 That way everyone is aware of what’s going on, what they’re responsible for and have a chance to speak out and ask questions.

 For super official matters, communication via email still remains important.
 It will enable you to pass messages to members of your team without pulling them out of their workstations.
-It also leaves a paper trail so communication is important when a big decision has been made.
+It also leaves a paper trail, so communication is important when a big decision has been made.

-If something confidential, it also means there’s less chance that the news will spread to the whole team and allows for a private channel of communication between you and that particular employee.
+If it’s something confidential, it also means there’s less chance that the news will spread to the whole team and allows for a private channel of communication between you and that particular employee.